 Yonex VCORE Pro 97 (310) Specs

-Head Size: 97 sq. in. / 625.81 sq. cm.
+Head Size: 97 sq. in. / 625.81 sq. cm

 Length: 27in / 68.58cm

-Strung Weight:11.5oz / 326g
+Strung Weight: 1.5oz / 326g

 Balance: 12.59in / 31.98cm / 7 pts HL

 String Pattern: 16 Mains / 19 Crosses

 330g unstrung is not a particularly manageable weight for most people though, so we were interested to see if the 310g racket would live up to its heavier brother.

 The 310g version has got the same clinical red and black paint job that we love and keeps the same technology that worked so well in the 330.